 Frequently asked questions

-How do I choose the right option for log burners Leicester?
+How do I choose the right option for log burner Leicester?

 Start with the room size, the visual style you want, the level of installation work you are comfortable with and how much ongoing maintenance you are willing to take on.
 The right answer is usually the one that balances design and practicality.